 The Bluecoat Display Centre reopens in April 2021 with a curated display featuring talented craft makers who work from studios across the region.
 This supports a new series of displays planned throughout the year with our partners the Walker Art Gallery and the Williamson Art Gallery & Museum, which have developed from an Art Fund Professional Network Grant that has supported a collaborative research survey of makers working across the region.

-The Bdc will present new displays including ceramics by Attila Olah (In the Window, September 2021), Halima Cassell and Emma Rodgers (1 October – 13 November 2021), glass by Verity Pulford (In the Window, November 2021), mixed media by Elizabeth Willow (In the Window, December 2021), ceramics by Stephen Dixon and Paul Scott (2 March – mid April 2022) and metalwork by Francisca Onumah (In the Window, March 2022).
-Group displays will be curated throughout the year, including a display featuring emerging and early career makers across disciplines based in the North West between 11 January – 26 February 2022.
+The Bdc will present new displays including ceramics by Attila Olah (In the Window, September 2021), Halima Cassell and Emma Rodgers (1 October – 13 November 2021), glass by Verity Pulford (In the Window, November 2021), mixed media by Elizabeth Willow (In the Window, December 2021), ceramics by Jacob Chan (In the Window, January 2022), Stephen Dixon and Paul Scott (4 March – 30 April 2022) and metalwork by Francisca Onumah (In the Window, March 2022).
+Group displays will be curated throughout the year, including a display featuring emerging and early career makers across disciplines (12 January – 26 February 2022).

 In March 2021, Bdc Gallery Director Samantha Rhodes was joined by sculptor Emma Rodgers over Zoom to discuss her work during lockdown, including pieces currently on display at the Bdc for the Year of Craft and a public sculpture commission for Bexley Square in Salford.